Puter-Apps/app-data-inspector/README.md

 ## For Developers

-This project includes tutorial-style comments in the JavaScript code that explain how to use the Puter SDK.
+This project includes tutorial-style comments in the JavaScript code that explain how to use the Puter.js.
 These comments are designed to help developers who are new to the Puter platform understand how to integrate with Puter services.

 ## License